And the Sky Full of Stars: Reviews

 While Kaiser regards the episode as moving "entertainingly quickly", Rosner finds the episode not very engaging.
-He does feel it is redeemed by a frank discussion between Sinclair and Garibaldi about how people lie out of insecurity: “Everyone lies.
+He does feel it is redeemed by a frank discussion between Sinclair and Garibaldi about how people lie out of insecurity: "Everyone lies.
 The innocent lie because they don't want to be blamed.
 The guilty because they have no choice.
-Find out why he's lying.”
+Find out why he's lying."

+Writer Keith R.A.
+DeCandido regards the episode as one of the best so far.
+He singles out Michael O'Hare's portrayal of Sinclair's anger, confusion and frustration as his best performance up to that point.
+"It's a beautifully done set of sequences, culminating in some genuine revelations about Sinclair's missing time," DeCandido writes, "Of course, those revelations just prompt more questions...".

+DeCandio also praises Mira Furlan's portrayal of Delenn, "Mira Furlan has done superb work in showing Delenn’s complexity and depth—and deviousness.
+There is a lot more to her than meets the eye, and Furlan expertly plays it without overdoing it or losing the character’s charisma and charm."